Defiant Trump blames media, fellow Republicans for House losses

 “You are a rude, terrible person,” Trump told Acosta.

+Sanders accused Acosta of “placing his hands on a young woman just trying to do her job as a White House intern” and of preventing other reporters from asking questions at the news conference.

+Acosta said in a tweet late on Wednesday he had been denied entry into the White House by the Secret Service.
+He called the White House accusations “a lie.”

-To PBS NewsHour’s Yamiche Alcindor, who asked him about white nationalists emboldened by Trump labelling himself a “nationalist,” Trump said he was insulted.
+To PBS NewsHour’s Yamiche Alcindor, who asked him about white nationalists emboldened by Trump labeling himself a “nationalist,” Trump said he was insulted.

 “That’s such a racist question,” said Trump, who has made accusations of unfair coverage from the media a staple on the campaign trail.